Video game crash of 1983: Flooded console market

-The Atari VCS (renamed the Atari 2600 in late 1982) was not the first home system with swappable game cartridges, but by 1980 it was the most popular second-generation console by a wide margin.
+The Atari VCS (renamed the Atari 2600 in late 1982) was not the first home system with swappable game cartridges (preceded by the Fairchild "Channel F"), but by 1980 it was the most popular second-generation console by a wide margin.
 Launched in 1977 just ahead of the collapse of the market for home Pong console clones, the Atari VCS experienced modest sales for its first few years.
 In 1980, Atari's licensed version of Space Invaders from Taito became the console's killer application; sales of the VCS quadrupled, and the game was the first title to sell more than a million copies.
 Spurred by the success of the Atari VCS, other consoles were introduced, both from Atari and other companies: Odyssey², Intellivision, ColecoVision, Atari 5200, and Vectrex.
 Notably, Coleco sold an add-on allowing Atari VCS games to be played on the ColecoVision, as well as bundling the console with a licensed home version of Nintendo's arcade hit Donkey Kong.
 In 1982, the ColecoVision held roughly 17% of the hardware market, compared to the VCS's 58%.
 This was the first real threat to Atari's dominance of the home console market.

 Each new console had its own library of games produced exclusively by the console maker, while the Atari VCS also had a large selection of titles produced by third-party developers.
 In 1982, analysts marked trends of saturation, mentioning that the amount of new software coming in would only allow a few big hits, that retailers had devoted too much floor space to systems, and that price drops for home computers could result in an industry shakeup.
 Atari had a large inventory after significant portions of the 1982 orders were returned.

 In addition, the rapid growth of the video game industry led to an increased demand, which the manufacturers over-projected.
 In 1983, an analyst for Goldman Sachs stated the demand for video games was up 100% from the previous year, but the manufacturing output had increased by 175%, creating a significant surplus.
 Atari CEO Raymond Kassar recognized in 1982 that the industry's saturation point was imminent.
 However, Kassar expected this to occur when about half of American households had a video game console.
 The crash occurred when about 15 million machines had been sold, which soundly under-shot Kassar's estimate.
 Michael Katz, the president of Atari's electronic division, stated that the console market was too saturated as 30 million consoles were sold by 1982, out of the 35 million households with children between the ages of six and sixteen.